The best things to do in Cairns; You cannot miss!

 The Skyrail is an ingenious way for tourists to travel to Kuranda while enjoying a bird’s eye view and without compromising the pristine rainforest.
 There are two stops on the route, Red Peak, where you’ll have the opportunity to enjoy a ranger guided boardwalk tour and Barron Falls, a magnificent waterfall with spectacular viewing points.
 No wonder the Skyrail is one of the best things to do in Cairns, it is a once in a lifetime experience.

 White water rafting is one of my favourite activities, ever!
 If you’re like me and enjoy this epic sport, then you need to try the white water rafting experience on Tully River!

-Some refer this experience as the best water rafting tour in the whole of Australia.
+Some refer to this experience as the best water rafting tour in the whole of Australia.
 You can decide this for yourself.
 But take my word, it’s AMAZING.

 12. visit Kuranda

-This is an awesome little village that I definitely recommend you check out whilst visiting Cairns.
+This is an awesome little village that I recommend you check out whilst visiting Cairns.
 You’ll find outdoor activities such as the wildlife park, Tjapukai Aboriginal Cultural Park and the bird aviary.
 This is why it’s up as one of the best things to do in Cairns on your visit.

 How to get to Kuranda?
 I would look at getting the Kuranda Scenic Railway.
 This is an awesome steam train, the kids will love this!

 Or, what about riding the gondola to get epic views of the rainforest.

 Whichever route you take, Kuranda village is worth visiting.